how not to be boring, or bored, while networking

 If you tell me that you love snow because you're a snowboarder ... you're sharing something interesting, personal, and appropriate for any event.

-If I tell you I don't snowboard, but I like cross-country skiing, and figure skating at Chelsea Piers, I'm responding, and sharing my own stories.
+If I reply that I don't snowboard, but I like cross-country skiing, and I take figure skating lessons at Chelsea Piers, I'm responding and sharing my own stories.

-...
-So that we can move between "what do you do for fun", and "what do you do for work", and get to know each other on many levels.
+Networking can move conversations between "what do you do for fun", and "what do you do for work"; it can help us get to know each other on many levels.

 2. ❤️🔥 Networking IS NOT sales.

-it IS about building strategic, authentic relationships - to fulfill mutual goals.
+Networking IS about building strategic, authentic relationships - to fulfill mutual goals.
 It is meant to be both relational and transactional.
+Networking is a way to learn, teach, influence, and connect.
+It is an essential tool for expanding our professional opportunities, and our social circles.
 And when you know how to navigate these human interactions, networking can and should be less stressful, more effective, and more enjoyable.

 3. ❤️🔥 Networking IS NOT about impressing people; IT IS about connecting with people.